kcjengr/qtpyvcp/docs/source/install/dev_install.rst

 Getting the QtPyVCP Source Code
 +++++++++++++++++++++++++++++++

-If you intend to contribute to QtPyVCP you should clone the master branch from the `QtPyVCP repository <https://github.com/kcjengr/qtpyvcp>`_ with git::
+If you intend to contribute to QtPyVCP you should clone the main branch from the `QtPyVCP repository <https://github.com/kcjengr/qtpyvcp>`_ with git::

   git clone https://github.com/kcjengr/qtpyvcp